 Also try: Flor in Borough from the same team.

 Taking over an east London pub, two St John veterans Tom Harris and Jon Rotheram have catapulted this spot to one of London's best.
 Either snacks in the pub or a meal upstairs are recommended, with an inventive seasonal menu on hand.
 But whatever you do make sure to leave some room for the brown butter and honey tart.
 It's a bucket list dessert for London, that's for sure.

 51 Lamb's Conduit St, London WC1N 3NB

-We were already pretty excited when we heard that the boys behind Noble Rot magazine were opening a wine bar near Holborn.
+When the boys behind Noble Rot magazine opened a wine bar near Holborn it was always going to be noteworthy.
 But kicking off the kitchen with a little help from wonderful out-of-town The Sportsman's chef Stephen Harris, that was something else.
 And the food here is a perfect match for a very-fine-indeed wine list.
 Don't leave without having the extraordinarily good bread or the signature dish, the slip sole.